limefrogyank/DynamicData/README.md

+# This branch is for Xamarin.Forms compatibility ONLY

 ## Dynamic Data

 Dynamic Data is a portable class library which brings the power of Reactive Extensions (Rx) to collections.